The House of Mirth: Plot

-The following day Lily pleads with her aunt to help her with her debts and confesses that she has lost money gambling at bridge even on Sundays.
-Aunt Julia refuses to help her, except to cover the $1,000 to $2,000 bill for clothes and accessories.
-Feeling trapped and disgraced, she turns to thoughts of Selden as her savior and has a change of heart towards him as she looks forward to his visit at four o'clock.
+Lily pleads with Julia to help settle her debts and confesses her addiction to gambling.
+Julia feels taken advantage of and refuses to help, except to cover the bill for her clothes and accessories.
+Feeling trapped and disgraced, Lily turns to thoughts of Selden as her savior and has a change of heart towards him as she looks forward to his next visit at four o'clock.